titan-23/Library_py/a.md

-sphinx-apidoc -f -o ./do .
+sphinx-apidoc -f -e -o ./do .

 sphinx-build -b html ./do ./do/_build